DrLightsLab/foresight_crash/README.md

 # Foresight Crash
 An application that backs up the Monster Hunter world steam save file.

-# Parry This You Filthy Casual!:
+# Parry This You Filthy Casual!
 1. Download the zip file and extract the contents to a new directory.
 (E.G.: C:\Program Files (x86)\Foresight Crash)

 2. Get the path to your Steam user account.
 (E.G.: C:\Program File(x86)\Steam\userdata\1111111)